ian-cho/data-prep-kit/transforms/universal/bloom/README.md

 configuration for values are as follows:

 * --model_name_or_path - specify the GneissWeb Bloom filter model, which should be sourced from HuggingFace.
-The default is the test Bloom filter model.
 * --batch_size - modify it based on the infrastructure capacity.
 Defaults to `1000`.
 * --doc_text_column - the column name containing the document text in the input .parquet file.
 Defaults to `contents`.
 * --annotation_column - the column name containing binary score in the output .parquet file.
 Defaults to `is_in_GneissWeb`.